 There are several caves you can explore on Railay Beach.
 None of them will take more than 15 minutes to explore.
 And, it’s an excellent way to quickly see some of the large stalactites and stalagmite formations up close.

 Diamond Cave, or Tham Pranangnai, is a short 5-minute stroll from the Railay East Pier.
-Along the way, keep an eye out for the sneaky monkeys that swing from tree to tree or lazily lounge around.
+Keep an eye out for the sneaky monkeys that swing from tree to tree or lazily lounge around!
 Although they are adorable, please do not feed them.
 Not only is it harmful to their health, but you can also get 1000 Baht fine.

 When you get there, you’ll need to pay a 100 Baht entry fee.
 The cave is part of the Nopparatthara Marine National Park and therefore a protected area.
 Diamond Cave is set in a massive limestone cliff, and you can see many kinds of rock formations within.
 The narrow entrance leads you into the cave on a wooden walkway.
 As you wander along, you can hear bats and the soft sound of water dripping from above.